danielstocks/jQuery-Collapse/README.md

 A lightweight and flexible jQuery plugin that allows you to collapse content.
 A feature also known as 'progressive disclosure'.

-*NOTICE: As of August 2012 this plugin has been rewritten from scratch.
-The old version is no longer maintained or supported.*

-jQuery Collapse requires jQuery 1.7 or newer.
+jQuery Collapse is tested agaisnt the latest version of jQuery but requires at least jQuery 1.7.0 or newer.

 Enjoy!